On $H^*(BPU_n; \mathbb{Z})$ and Weyl group invariants: On the Weyl group invariants

+Without risk of ambiguity, we denote the restriction of $q$ on the maximal torus also by $q$:

-which may be identified with the quotient map $T^n \to T^{n-1} = T^n/S^1$, where $S^1 \subset T^n$ is the diagonal circle, that the central extension \eqref{eq:UtoPU} induces an isomorphism $W_{U_n} \to W_{PU_n}$ of Weyl groups and that there is a canonical identification $W_{U_n} = S_n$.
+and this map may be identified with the quotient map $T^n \to T^{n-1} = T^n/S^1$, where $S^1 \subset T^n$ is the diagonal circle.
+The central extension \eqref{eq:UtoPU} induces an isomorphism of Weyl groups, $W_{U_n} \to W_{PU_n}$, and there is a canonical identification $W_{U_n} = S_n$.
 We consider the following commutative diagram: